jelle-vdp/typescript-liskov-substitution-principle/readme.md

 # Liskov substitution principle
 Typescript exercise for the BeCode webdevelopment course.
-Improved the old typescript file (also in this repository) based on SOLID's Liskov Substitution principle.<br>
+Improved the old typescript file (also in this repository) based on SOLID's Liskov Substitution Principle.<br>
 Link: https://jelle-vdp.github.io/typescript-liskov-substitution-principle/

 ## About LSP